msztylko/calculators/README.md

 My initial plan was to re-implement infix calculator with *yacc* and *lex* as I remember reading about it in [The Unix Programming Environment](https://en.wikipedia.org/wiki/The_Unix_Programming_Environment) book.
 However, this reminded me about a more modern tool, [SLY](https://github.com/dabeaz/sly) which I wanted to try for a long time.

+Calculator using infix notation is provided as en [example](https://github.com/dabeaz/sly#an-example) in SLY documentation.
+Based on that I created two new parsers:
+ - PNCalcParser
+ - RPNCalcParser
+that use the same Lexer.
+Implementation can found towards the end of [calculators.py](./calculators.py)